 The third method of preservation is freeze drying.
 This professional process includes a spray starch that sets the bouquet.
 It then goes into a freeze dryer and the process becomes permanent.
 Your flowers will dry just like they were arranged in your bouquet, but again, expect color changes.

 Be mindful of the costs for having your bouquet dried and framed.
-You could pay anywhere from $60 to $350 and up, depending on how complicated and large the job is.
+You could pay anywhere to $60 to $350 and up, depending on how complicated and large the job is.
 Some places will do additional bouquets or boutonnieres free if you have more than one bouquet preserved.

 Ask about how quickly you can expect your bouquet back.
 Most times it’s at least eight weeks before you’ll see it again.
 The process takes time and can’t be rushed.
 Ask how your bouquet will come back.
 Will it be framed or under dome-shaped glass?
 Will it be shipped via trackable shipping?
 After you pay all that money, the last thing you need is for it to get lost in the mail.

-If cost is a concern, preserve just a few blooms from your bouquet instead of the whole thing.
+If cost is a concern, preserve just a few blooms to your bouquet instead of the whole thing.
 You’ll still have the memories and you can even have those blooms framed along with your wedding invitations and program plus a great photo.